jspenc72/intrinio-client/README.md

   })
 })

-//Be careful, 'watch' will easily use up your daily quota if a large number of requests are sent.
+//Be careful, 'watch' will easily use up your daily quota if a large number of requests are sent with a very high frequency.

 ```